 So, if you have been thinking about getting a dog, you must first determine what type of dog would best suit your family.
 After all, there are different breeds of dogs and each one has their own unique characteristics that set them apart from others.
 Whether a mutt or a purebred, these three considerations will help you select a fine family dog: temperament, health, and training.
 For instance, a calm dog with a sweet temperament will likely be a good companion for the children while a hyperactive mutt may not be the best choice for a home with young children.

 Most dogs have certain attributes that set them apart from other breeds; however, temperament is the most important determinant of each breed’s suitability as a family pet.
-In general, there are four main temperaments which are known as “alpha,” ” beta,” “the average” and “the negative.”
+There’s also the matter of training, even by professionals at Balanced Dog Training or another company like it, and how receptive certain breeds are versus other breeds based on their attributes and temperament.
+In general, there are four main temperaments which are known as alpha, beta, average, and negative.
 Of these, the alpha dog (sometimes known as a “leader” or “leaderless”) is the most calm of the four.
 These dogs, due to their congenial and easy-going disposition, make ideal companions for children and are known to be affectionate and intelligent.
 The beta temperament is somewhere between the second and third temperament and is considered somewhat passive.

 It is in cases such as this that the personality of a dog becomes integral when choosing them as your new family companion.
 A calm, well-balanced dog with an interest in learning commands and playing with children will likely be an enjoyable member of your family.
 However, an overly boisterous, impulsive Labrador Retriever will probably not mesh well with the other members.
 While breeders claim that Labradors are naturally aggressive, studies have shown that Labradors with training have lower rates of aggressive behavior than those without.